 Subsequent Use of Capital Reserve: Once the BLCRC project is closed out, funds remaining in this reserve may be allocated for other budgeted purposes of the District depending upon the nature of the funds.
-Inflexible funds can only be used for capital purposes; flexible funds can be directed to supplement the operating budget, operating reserves, self-insurance reserves, other capital purposes, or maintained within a capital reserve for future projects, replacements, or to meet local match requirements of project grants.
+Inflexible funds can only used for capital purposes; flexible funds can be directed to supplement the operating budget, operating reserves, other capital purposes, or maintained within a capital reserve for future projects, replacements, or to meet local match requirements of project grants.